PPML-Research-Lab/ThreatDriven-PPML-Frameworks/README.md

 To contribute:
 1. Fork this repository.
 2. Create a branch (add-framework-xyz).
-3. Submit a pull request with a short description.
+3. Submit a pull request with a short description

 ---

 ### 🔗 Contact
 For correspondence or collaboration:
-📧 [insert your academic email]
 🌐 [LinkedIn: Syed Ahsan Ahmed](https://www.linkedin.com/in/syed-ahsan-ahmed-17475a290/)
 🌐 [LinkedIn: Mohammed Saad Shareef](https://linkedin.com/in/yourprofile)